October 13 2021

-Without a headless system, retailers are vulnerable to the rapid market changes and onslaught of new devices and tools.
+Without a headless system, retailers are vulnerable to the rapid market changes.
 Developing a new user interface and backend for each of these is not only expensive, but nearly impossible with time constraints.

-is a large platform that offers headless commerce options.
-Unfortunately, many brands aren’t using the platform to its fullest.
+Shopify Plus is a large platform that offers headless commerce options.
+Although Shopify is offering headless commerce options, most brands who use Spotify Plus aren’t taking advantage of the benefits of the independent back end.
 This is partly due to Shopify not advertising the available features, however.

 If you’re already using Shopify or Shopify Plus, transitioning to headless architecture should be smooth and easy.
 Shopify Plus also offers integrations to improve the user experience.
 That said, the platform is new to the architecture and may suffer from some technical hiccups.

-BigCommerce is designed for more experienced brands, but it has a few advantages over other platforms.
+BigCommerce is designed for more experienced brands, but it does have some upsides that are important to think about if you haven’t settled on an eCommerce platform.
 This platform was designed to handle high volumes of API calls, whereas Shopify Plus was not.

-BigCommerce also approached the design with the future of headless architecture in mind, rather than as a new feature to meet customer demand.
+When you begin to look into the features of each platform, it certainly seems as though BigCommerce has been considering the future of eCommerce and how headless architecture would be used.
 BigCommerce prioritizes front-end customization early on, helping it stand out from the competition.
-Because it’s been offering headless architecture for a while, it’s less expensive that some new solutions.
+Because it’s been offering headless architecture for a while, it’s less expensive than some new solutions.